FESOM/fesom2/docs/getting_started/getting_started.rst

     squeue -u yourusername

-Results of the model run should appear in the ``results`` directory that you have specified in the ``namelist.config``.
+The output of the model run should appear in the ``results`` directory that you have specified in the ``namelist.config``.
 After the run is finished the ``fesom.clock`` file (or if you change your runid, ``runid.clock``)  will be updated with information about the time of your run's end, that allows running the next time portion of the model experiment by just resubmitting the job with ``sbatch job_ollie``.

+Some files will also be stored on the work folder.
+Those are

+- A file containing information about errors during job preparation and submission, usually containing ``err.out`` in its name;

+- A file containing information about the job itself, such as duration, folders, etc, usually contining ``out.out`` in its name;

+- A file containing information about the simulation, usually called ``fesom2-0.out``;

+- A binary file ``fesom.x`` specific to that simulation;

+- A copy of the namelists used to define the configurations of your run.

+In case your simulation crashes, usually the job error file or ``fesom2-0.out`` contain valuable information to either fix the issue causing the crash or to give the developers an idea of what can be done to help you.

 Other things you need to know earlier on
 ========================================